 Provide hiding spaces in the cage or around the play areas.
 Cardboard boxes with holes and towels over them, to look like a small tent, or similar handmade simple objects – just do not use plastic bags or dangerous materials.

-Favorite Bedding to Lay On
+• Comfy Bedding to Lay On

-Lastly, the guinea pig will surprise you, but it often likes to rest on regular linens and blankets.
-It will cuddle next to you, or even fall asleep in your bed, on the comfy, warm blankets or linens you use.
-That is, of course, if it is not too curious or playful to stay in one place and rest next to you!
+Lastly, the guinea pigs will surprise you, but they often like to rest on regular linens and blankets.
+The guinea pig will cuddle next to you, or even fall asleep in your bed, on the comfy, warm blankets or linens that you use.
+That is, of course, if it is not feeling too curious or playful to stay in one place and rest next to you!

 Your adorable guinea pig likes to get attention, but this goes without saying for every living creature or human on this Earth, right?

-The guinea pigs don’t just like, but also need another one of their kind to keep them company, if possible.
+The guinea pigs don’t just like but also need another one of their kind to keep them company, if possible.
 In case you can keep only one guinea pig, know well that you are not just his owner, feeder or cage-cleaner, but his best friend and family.

 This is a pet that likes companionship and bonding.
 With another guinea pig, it has security, sleep partner, interaction, play-mate, and better life quality.